Azure/azure-sdk-for-python/sdk/compute/azure-mgmt-compute/README.md

 # Usage

-To learn how to use this package, see [quickstart](http://aka.ms/azsdk/python/mgmt)
+To learn how to use this package, see the [quickstart guide](http://aka.ms/azsdk/python/mgmt)

 For code samples, see [Compute Management](https://docs.microsoft.com/en-us/samples/azure-samples/azure-samples-python-management/compute/) on docs.microsoft.com.